joeybaker/wheelhouse-couch/README.md

 ## Changelog

+### 0.3.10
+* on db update error, don't log the input.
+It leads to log pollution.

 ### 0.3.9
 * pass `notOriginal` for changes feed upates.
 This enables ignoring of events on changes that are triggered on another server.